Skip to content

 symmetric

 It’s possible to write down a variety of equations, like Maxwell’s equations, that describe the Universe.
 We can write them down in a variety of ways, but only by comparing their predictions with physical observations can we draw any conclusion about their validity.
 It’s why the version of Maxwell’s equations with magnetic monopoles (right) doesn’t correspond to reality, while the ones without (left) do.
-The displacement current term (the second term in the fourth equation) arose from Maxwell’s attempt to fix the incompleteness in electricity and magnetism that existed prior to his work.
+The displacement current term (the second term in the fourth equation) arose from Maxwell’s attempt to fix the incompleteness in electricity and magnetism that existed prior to his work: an important theoretical leap that turned out to accurately reflect reality.

 Credit: Ed Murdock